 3.3 Any relocated structure shall be deemed to be a new structure (even if on the same plot).
 Likewise, any extended structure shall be treated as a new one.

 3.4 During the discussion(s) around consent, the Site Manager will provide guidance to the plot holder in line with this document.

 4.1 There is no fixed limit on the number of structures, save that the total quantity per plot be reasonable.
 All proposed structures must be deemed “necessary” to the plot.
 It may be considered reasonable to have a shed, plus a greenhouse and/or a growing tunnel or fruit cage – but, for example, if the sheds are small it may be reasonable to have two small ones instead of one larger one.

 4.2 The size of the plot should not have a direct bearing in the number of structures (e.g. one whole plot does not have the same entitlement as four quarter plots in separate ownership).
 Focus is on the needs of the plot holder, not the size of the plot.

-4.3 Where a plot holder has multiple (and separate) plots, consideration should be given to the proximity of them to each other in considering the needs of the plot holder.
+4.3 On sites other than Jessops - where a plot holder has multiple (and separate) plots, consideration should be given to the proximity of them to each other in considering the needs of the plot holder.